n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/execution-timeout.md

 ---
-title: Execution timeout
+title: Configure workflow timeout settings
-description: Set execution timeout to determine how long workflows can run.
+description: Set execution timeouts to determine how long workflows can run.
 contentType: howto
 ---

-# Setting execution timeouts
+# Configure workflow timeout settings

 A workflow times out and gets canceled after this time (in seconds).
 If the workflow runs in the main process, a soft timeout happens (takes effect after the current node finishes).
 If a workflow runs in its own process, n8n attempts a soft timeout first, then kills the process after waiting for a fifth of the given timeout duration.